A Hurricane & An Earthquake All At Once

 Children from separated families frequently become master manipulators.
 After all, they can now easily play one parent against the other.
 It often works.

-You also want to make sure you establish appropriate rules in your own home.
-This is difficult, but you can do it.
+Make sure you establish appropriate rules in your own home.
+This is difficult but you can do it.
 It’s your home.

 Lastly, teens need to feel loved, always, no matter what they do or say.
 They’re also experiencing the ‘separation’.
 They’re on the cusp of adulthood, they want to push the envelope, but they know they can only go so far.
 Many teens take it as far as they can by asserting themselves as “the new boss”.